raspberrypilearning/club-mentoring/en/step_4.md

 --- task ---

-**Review** the above examples and pick two you would be interested in trying as a mentor.
+**Review** the examples of culturally responsive mentoring practices above and pick two you would be interested in trying as a mentor.

 --- /task ---